zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

 "allowRDPAccess": true
 ```

-When the allowRDPAccess property is set to true, the following NSG rule will be added to your cluster deployment.
+When the allowRDPAccess property is set to true, the following NSG rule is added to your cluster deployment.

 ```json
 {